4d/docs/docs/Concepts/classes.md

 In the database code, class functions are called as member methods of the object instance and can receive parameters if any.
 The following syntaxes are supported:

 - use of the `()` operator.
 For example `myObject.methodName("hello")`.
-- use of a "Function" class member methods
+- use of a "Function" class member method
 	- `apply()`
 	- `call()`

 > **Thread-safety warning:** If a class function is not thread-safe and called by a method with the "Can be run in preemptive process" attribute:
-> - the compiler does not generate any error (which is different compared to regular methods),
+> - the compiler does not generate any error (which is different compared to regular methods),<p>
 > - an error is thrown by 4D only at runtime.